Paper Towels: 10 New Uses

 Paper towels are a popular cleaning item today.
-They’re found in homes around the world and are used as an alternative to the rags that were used to clean surfaces.
+They’re found in homes around the world and are used as an alternative to rags to clean surfaces.

-But, despite their many uses, many people limit them to cleaning spills or absorbing excess fat from foods because these are their best known uses and what’s portrayed in ads.
+But, despite their many uses, many people limit them to cleaning spills or absorbing excess fat from foods.
+These are their best known uses and what’s portrayed in ads.

-The truth is that their uses don’t end there.
-Like many other household items, they have a few alternative uses to make chores and our lives easier.
+The truth is that the uses of paper towels don’t end here.
+Like many other household items, they have a few alternative uses to make our chores and lives easier.
 Want to learn more?

 Remove corn silk from the cobs